ModelEarth/community/resources/angular/README.md

 # Angular

 The following documents how to deploy an npm library using Angular.
-You can replace "modelearth" with your unique npm username.
+In Progress: combining a member list view with the HERE Location API.

-First confirm that you have Angular available.
+First, confirm you have Angular CLI installed on your local machine.

 <code>ng --version</code>